prembambo/Precious-Mbambo/README.md

 While I’m still learning, I’m excited to grow my skills, build meaningful projects, and share my progress with the world.

----

-## 🧠 What I’m Learning

-Right now, I’m focused on:

-learning
----

-## 🛠️ Portfolio Structure

-This website includes:

-- **Home:** A short intro and invitation to explore my journey.
-- **Projects:** My learning projects and experiments—more to come as I grow!
-- **About:** My story: how I went from HR to learning code.
-- **Contact:** Let’s connect!
-I’m always open to advice, collaboration, or encouragement.

----

 ## 📚 Why I Started This Journey